 Outcomes.
 In order to select outcomes of interest across a large number of diverse programs that also serve the goal of measuring individual program targets, we examined program goals to assess for commonalities.
-Table 1Table 3 details how the individual program goals of each program described in in Section 2, subsection Rationale for Selected Services within Kansas's five year Prevention Plan align with overarching outcome domains of Child Well-Being, and Parent Functioning (inclusive of parenting, mental health, and substance use sub-domains).
-As all program goals across all grantees are encompassed within these domains (Table 3), we plan to administer a set of common measures across programs, as applicable to individual program targets, to measure outcomes at the statewide aggregate level, as well as the individual program and subpopulation level.
+Table 3 details how the individual program goals of each program described in in Section 2, subsection Rationale for Selected Services within Kansas's five year Prevention Plan, align with overarching outcome domains of Child Well-Being, and Parent Functioning (inclusive of parenting, mental health, and substance use subdomains).
+With the exception of the Kansas Legal Service Kinship Navigation program, all program goals across all grantees are encompassed within these domains (Table 3).
+We therefore plan to administer a set of common measures across programs, as applicable to individual program targets, to measure outcomes at the statewide aggregate level, as well as the individual program and subpopulation level.
 All programs will be assessed on child wellbeing and permanency regardless of target as these outcomes are key prevention-focused indicators.
 Other short-term outcomes in the family functioning subdomains will be assessed as indicated in Table 3 and illustrated in Figure 3.
+Additionally, Kansas Legal Services Kinship Navigation program will be evaluated using a case study approach, applying staff and client interview data to demonstrate kinship navigation legal services as a mechanism for prevention.
+Interviews will be conducted in Year 2, with follow-up in Year 3.